Which is Better, Shopify vs BigCommerce?

 For paid themes and designs, both platforms prepared a huge number of themes for you to choose from.
 Shopify offers over 70 premium themes ranging from $140 to $160 for each one while BigCommerce offers many more themes with a number of around 150.
 Its theme’s price is also much wider, ranging from $150 to $300, which provides more options to choose from.

-Which is better, Shopify or BigCommerce, for maximum sales effort?
+Shopify vs BigCommerce, which one is better for maximum sales effort?
 This is a debatable topic since BigCommerce and Shopify both aimed at different approaches to achieve the effectiveness of eCommerce sales.

 With most users being new sellers and small drop shipping businesses, together with a huge app marketplace, Shopify helps its sellers expand their store via maximizing store customization ability.
 Third-party extensions can be free or paid depending on their needs.